 Exceptionally charming is the courtyard of the Hospital of the Holly Cross in the Old Town.
 Its history dates back to the Middle Ages and it was the prime center of medical research back in the day.
 Nowadays it is the seat of the national library of Catalonia.
 It offers a quiet oasis in the middle of the vibrant Raval neighborhood.

 Do you needed any more proof that Barcelona is an awesome city?
 Well, the gardened labyrinth in the Horta-Guinardo neighborhood should do.
-This iconic garden was constructed as part of the private estate of the for the Desvalls family.
+This iconic garden is yet another one of our Barcelona hidden gems.
+It was constructed as part of the private estate of the for the Desvalls family.
 That was in the 18th century and expanded in the 19th.
 In 2006 a scene for the movie ´The Perfume´ (after the famous book by Patrick Suskind) was shot there.
 Nowadays it is open to the public.
 The number of visitors is limited to 750 at a time in order to preserve area.
 It’s much quieter than Las Ramblas.

 Tibidabo is the tallest hill immediately surrounding Barcelona, so we couldn’t possibly skip it.
 The church of the Sacred Heart of Jesus and the amusement park are a great plan.
 But if you are looking for a chilled vibe to grab a cocktail and enjoy spectacular views over the city, then Mirablau café is your answer.
 It´s a great spot to just sit back and appreciate the great city that Barcelona is.